Reloaded-Project/Reloaded-III/docs/Manager/Configurations/App-Metadata.md

 ## Id

-!!! info "A known, standardised name that uniquely identifies this application."
+!!! info "A known, standardized name that uniquely identifies this application."

 !!! warning "For games without established communities or people experimenting with new titles, this may be left blank."